isomerpages/ago-corp/Resources/news-and-events/_posts/2023-03-15-post-ASEANSAI Rules & Procedures Meeting.md

 description: ""
 image: ""
 ---
 On 15 March 2023, AGO, as chair of the ASEANSAI Rules & Procedures Committee (RPC), hosted the RPC Meeting in hybrid format.
-The meeting was attended by AG, AAG Wee Leng and DD Sabrina.
+The meeting was attended by Auditor-General (AG), Assistant Auditor-General (AAG) Wee Leng and Deputy Director Sabrina.

 ASEANSAI, which stands for ASEAN Supreme Audit Institutions (SAIs), comprises the SAIs of the 10 ASEAN Member States.
 The RPC is 1 of the 4 committees under ASEANSAI.
 One of the key responsibilities of the RPC is to review and update the ASEANSAI Rules and Procedures (R&P).
 The R&P lays down the rules and procedures relating to financial, administrative and secretariat matters.